solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     };
     ```

     > By default, all Azure Cosmos DB data is indexed.
-Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for collections.
+Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for containers.
 This indexing policy is very similar to the default indexing policy created by the SDK.

 1. Add the following code to create a new ``CosmosContainerSettings`` instance with a single partition key of ``/type`` defined and including the previously created ``IndexingPolicy``: